hekonsek/aws-lambda-recipes/watson_keywords.md

 REST API which can be used to get insights from textual data.
 Such insights include keywords, emotions, named entities and many more.
 Serverless service providing connectivity with Watson Natural Language Understanding is `hekonsek/serverless-lambda-watson-nlu` ([https://github.com/hekonsek/serverless-lambda-watson-nlu](https://github.com/hekonsek/serverless-lambda-watson-nlu)).

-Where `WATSON_USERNAME` and `WATSON_PASSWORD` are Watson credentials associated with your IBM Bluemix account.
-The default name of the function is `watson-nlu-dev-analyze`.

 Event payload format used by Watson NLU function is...

     { "watsonCommand": {...} }